bimoalfarrabi/Compass-QS-Tile/README.md

 2. Tap the **Edit** (pencil) icon.
 3. Scroll down to find the **"Compass"** tile.
 4. Drag and drop it into your active tiles area.
-5. The compass will now update whenever you open the panel.
+5.  **Tap the tile** to activate the compass.
+It will light up and update in real-time.
+6. Tap again to deactivate it.

 ## Technical Details